contentful-userland/contentful-wizard/README.md

 ## Initialization

 > In default configuration there is pre-configured host for you published entries and assets.
-> If you need work with preview items or custom host you have to set in you init script following.
+> If you need to work with preview items define a custom host as `init` parameter.

 ```js
 CTFLWizard.init({